intel-analytics/BigDL-2.x/docs/docs/gettingstarted.md

 #### 3.1 Run on YARN

-- Check the [instructions](https://analytics-zoo.github.io/master/#PythonUserGuide/run/#run-on-yarn-after-pip-install) for running on YARN with pip installation
+- Check the [instructions](https://analytics-zoo.github.io/master/#PythonUserGuide/run/#run-on-yarn-after-pip-install) for how to run Analytics Zoo applications on YARN with pip installation
-- Check the [instructions](https://analytics-zoo.github.io/master/#PythonUserGuide/run/#run-with-conda-environment-on-yarn) for running on YARN with conda installation
+- Check the [instructions](https://analytics-zoo.github.io/master/#PythonUserGuide/run/#run-with-conda-environment-on-yarn) for how to run Analytics Zoo applications on YARN with conda installation

 #### 3.2 Run on K8s